 Student Loan Refinancing

 Refinancing means consolidating multiple loans (both federal and private) into a single loan, typically with a lower interest rate.
 It’s easier to make a single payment versus multiple payments to different lenders.
-That’s the beauty of consolidation: it Marie Kondo’s your finances.

 The loan doesn’t have an origination fee and usually has a lower interest rate.
 You’re given the option between a fixed or a variable rate.